SC-Tech-Program/FAQs/Papers_Authors.md

 A: Yes.
 However the paper needs to have been substantially enhanced since prior publication (say, 30% new material) to be eligible for submission to SC.

+**Q: Can I submit a paper that is in submission to another venue?**

+A: No.  If your paper has been submitted to a venue whose notification overlaps with the SC19 deadline (e.g. ICS 2019), you can only submit your paper to SC19 *after* withdrawing your paper from consideration at that other venue.

 The Peer-Review Process
 -----------------------